-Course Code: Course Title: Geomechanic s for Wellbore Stability A Analysis PET3001 Type of Course: 1] Disciplin L-T-P-C 3 0 0 3 Version No.: 2.0 Course Pre- requisites: NIL Anti-requisites: NIL Course Description: earthquake seismology and problems that arise during t is to provide a broad under It is an interdisciplinary course encompasses the fields of rock mechanics, structural geology, earthquake seismology and petroleum engineering to address a wide range of geomechanical problems that arise during the exploitation of oil and gas reservoirs.
+Course Code: Course Title: Geomechanics s for Wellbore Stability A Analysis PET3108 Type of Course: 1] Disciplin 2] Theory of L-T-P-C 2 1 0 3 Version No.: 1.0 Course Pre- requisites: NIL Anti-requisites: NIL Course Description: It is an interdisciplinary course encompasses the fields of rock mechanics, structural geology, earthquake seismology and petroleum engineering to address a wide range of geomechanical problems that arise during the exploitation of oil and gas reservoirs.
 The purpose of this course is to provide a broad understanding of various geomechanical techniques used in the oil and gas industry.
-This course is both conceptual and analytical in nature and requires knowledge of hasic science and engineering Course Objective: • The objective of the course is to familiarize the learners with the concepts of Geomechanics for Wellbore Stability Analysis and attain Employability through Problem Solving methodologies.
-Course Outcomes: On successful completion of the course, the student shall be able to: CO1: explain basic concepts of reservoir Geomechanics and tectonic stresses responsible for the deformation of Earth's crust, CO2: describe mechanisms of overpressure generation and basic constitutive laws for the deformation of rocks, CO3: summarize various types of rock failure and the importance of fracture pressure estimation CO4: discuss compressive and tensile failure in vertical wells and wellbore failure in deviated wells, CO5: demonstrate wellbore stability of penetrating wellbore and stress variations outside of depleting reservoir.
-Course Content: Module 1: Geomechanics and Tectonic Stress Field e-resource Review / Report Writing Writing Commu Analytical Skills D - 08 rioc ls Topics:
+This course is both conceptual and analytical in nature and requires knowledge of basic science and engineering.
+Course Objective: The objective of the course is to familiarize the learners with the concepts of Geomechanics for Wellbore Stability Analysis and attain Employability through Problem Solving methodologies.
+Course Outcomes: On successful completion of the course, the student shall be able to: CO1: Apply basic concepts of reservoir Geomechanics and tectonic stresses responsible for the deformation of Earth's crust, CO2: Illustrate mechanisms of overpressure generation and basic constitutive laws for the deformation of rocks, CO3: Identify various types of rock failure and the importance of fracture pressure estimation, CO4: Compare compressive and tensile failure in vertical wells and wellbore failure in deviated wells, CO5: Demonstrate wellbore stability of penetrating wellbore and stress variations outside of depleting reservoir.
+Course Content: Module 1: Geomechanics and Tectonic Stress Field e-resource Review / Report Writing Writing Commu Analytical Skills D • t 08 rioc ls Topics: